open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-create-issues-and-pull-requests.md

 - **(Screenshot showing the file upload screen)**

 <img src="https://github.com/user-attachments/assets/63b3ec7a-f72a-48ec-b89c-e3ac73eea6fd" width="800" alt="File Upload Screen">

+#### **Step 8: Fill in the Details**
+- Complete the required fields (e.g., name, description, tags).
+- Add the game to the "HTML Apps" collection by clicking "Add Collections."

 #### **Step 9: Specify the Open With File**
 - If your zip file contains multiple files, specify the main `.html` file (e.g., `index.html`) in the "Open With" field.